Belgrave, Victoria: Special events

-Belgrave has a growing reputation for popular, and innovative cultural events.
-Belgrave Survival Day is an annual event held on 26 January (Australia Day) and presents an opportunity for people in the area to honour and celebrate Indigenous and Torres Strait Islander peoples, their continuing culture and heritage.
+Belgrave Survival Day is an annual event held on 26 January to honour and celebrate Indigenous and Torres Strait Islander peoples, their continuing culture and heritage.

-The Lantern Parade, coinciding with the winter solstice, brings together the community of the Hills in a celebration of friendship, light, warmth and creativity.
-The street is reclaimed for the people engaging in one of the best and biggest community-made spectacles as hundreds of lanterns line the main street, accompanied by drummers, dancers and performers of all sorts.
+The Belgrave Lantern Parade, coinciding with the winter solstice, is also held each year.
+The main street is lined by hundreds of lanterns, accompanied by drummers, dancers and performers.

-Schools
+Education

-Belgrave itself does not contain any state schools, with these being located in the neighbouring suburbs of Tecoma, Selby and Belgrave South.
-Upwey High School is the nearest state high school.
+Belgrave is served by public primary schools in the neighbouring suburbs of Tecoma, Selby and Belgrave South.
+Upwey High School is the nearest public high school.

-Two Catholic schools operate within Belgrave: St Thomas More's Primary School that was founded in 1963 by the parish of Belgrave, and is situated on Reynolds hill overlooking Belgrave and adjacent to St. Thomas More's Catholic Church, and Mater Christi College, a girls' secondary school located on Bayview Road.
+Two Catholic schools operate within Belgrave: St Thomas More's Primary School, and Mater Christi College, a girls' secondary school.

-Recreation and government buildings
+Government and emergency services

 Belgrave has a police station, which acts as the base for all police stations in the Dandenong Ranges Region.
 There is also the Belgrave Volunteer Fire Brigade on Bayview Road, which has been serving the community for over 80 years.
 It is also home to the Dandenong Ranges Fire Brigades Group HQ, from there, the CFA and Parks Victoria used to manage all major fires within the Dandenong Ranges, though this has moved to an Incident Control Centre in Ferntree Gully since the Black Saturday Fires of 2009.
 There is also an Ambulance station in Bayview Road.

 There is a Centrelink office on the high side of Main Street.
-The State Member for the seat of Monbulk, James Merlino MLA, has his Electoral Office in Belgrave.
+The State Member for the seat of Monbulk, Daniela De Martino MLA, has her Electoral Office in Belgrave.
 The closest Shire of Yarra Ranges office is in Upwey on Main Street.

+Sport and recreation

 The Belgrave Town Park, just below the police station, provides a fine view over the town as well as a public space for events such as the annual Christmas carols.
 Just off the Belgrave-Hallam Road is the Belgrave outdoor swimming pool, tennis courts and a playground.

 The town supports both a cricket and Australian Rules football team which are located at Belgrave Recreation Reserve on Reserve Road.
 It is also the home ground of the Belgrave Junior Football Club.
 The Belgrave Cricket Club is affiliated with the Ferntree Gully And District Cricket Association, while the Belgrave Football Club competes in the Yarra Valley Mountain Football League.